WORKPLACE LIES – “Leadership is a feature”.

 What does it mean for all the models and lists if the things on them are optional?
 The lesson from the real world is not that there is any particular collection of qualities that every leader has, but rather that every leader we can think of has obvious shortcomings-that leaders aren’t perfect people, not by a long way.

-This is why the idea that “leadership is a feature” is a lie.
+As with some of the great performers – think Lionel Messi and his amazing left foot – we don’t see the most respected leaders spending much time trying to round themselves out, trying to develop abilities in areas where they have none.
+Instead, we see them trying to make the best use of what they already have, with the result that whenever we look closely, we see them going about the task of leading in very different ways.
+In this way, leading is the same as all other fields of human endeavor-high performance is idiosyncratic, and the higher the level of performance the greater the level of idiosyncrasy.
+This is why the idea that “leadership is a feature”is a lie.
 When you take any of our definitions of that feature, and then try to locate it in the real world, you encounter exception upon exception upon exception.
 The very least I can conclude is that if there is some magical set of attributes, we haven’t yet figured out what they are, and that plenty of leaders are doing plenty of leading without many of them.
 And if that’s the case, then the things that supposedly make up leadership neither add to our understanding of it nor help us be better at it.

 1. I am really enthusiastic about the mission of my company.